zixuany7791/apcsa-freedom-project/tool/learning-log.md

 func _on_interaction_area_area_exited(area: Area2D) -> void:
 	current_interactions.erase(area)
 ```
+By running this code, I have successfully interacted with a building despite nothing really happens because I haven't add any functionality to it yet.

 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc